 It's not uncommon for a woman to never have experienced an orgasm during sexual activity.
-As many as 50% of women do not have orgasms.
+It is common for women not to have orgasms.
 This does not mean they do not have a satisfying sex life.
 If you have never had an orgasm, don’t worry.
 Reaching an orgasm through sexual activity is a skill which needs to be learned.

 It’s quite natural for a woman to have experienced orgasms many times before, only to go through periods of time where orgasms are less frequent or absent.